Why do dance teachers need insurance?

 Is insurance a legal requirement for dance teachers?

-If you employ staff other than yourself, whether that’s a personal assistant or a team of dance teachers, employers’ liability insurance is a legal requirement.
-While all other types of insurance are optional, it’s important to build a comprehensive package.
-There’s always a level of risk involved in your work as you’re interacting with members of the public whenever you take a class – dance teacher insurance ensures you’re protected from unexpected costs.
+If you employ staff other than yourself, whether that’s a personal assistant or a team of dance teachers, employers’ liability insurance is a legal requirement (external link).
+While other types of insurance are optional, there’s always a level of risk involved in your work due to public interactions and the advice you give.
+Dance teacher insurance protects you from unexpected costs.

 Does insurance cover me for teaching classes at different venues?

 Yes, if you work with Hiscox to build the right cover for your business, you’ll be covered for teaching at different venues.
-Public liability cover is imperative in this instance, as it covers you and your teachers whether you’re set up in a permanent dance studio or rent premises for different classes.
+Public liability cover, available as part of our combined, sector-specific policy, covers you and your teachers whether you’re set up in a permanent dance studio or rent premises for different classes.
 If you take your own equipment to different venues, like speakers or a microphone, it might be worth considering portable equipment insurance too.

 Does the type of dance I teach impact what cover I need?

 Whether you’re in search of ballet teacher insurance or ballroom teacher insurance, Hiscox can work with you to tailor the perfect cover for your business.
 Dance is a physical sport, so teaching any variety of dance comes with risk of accidents or injuries.
-Public liability insurance will help protect your business from potentially costly compensation claims.
-If you employ staff, the only essential type of cover is employers’ liability insurance, but although others aren’t essential, they’re also important.
+Professional, treatment and public liability insurance will help protect your business from potentially costly compensation claims.
+If you employ staff, employers’ liability insurance may be essential (external link) for you.

 Does insurance for dance teachers cover me for performances or shows?

 It’s a good idea to invest in a tailored insurance policy that includes public liability cover if your dance school puts on shows.
+For dance teachers, this is available as part of professional, treatment and public liability cover.
 Not only will you have an audience to think about, but live events also introduce factors you can’t plan for.
 You might take equipment with you, such as your sound system, professional lighting and possibly a laptop.
 To make sure these valuable items are covered, add portable equipment insurance to your policy for an extra layer of reassurance.

 What is personal accident insurance for dance teachers?

 Personal accident insurance for dance teachers provides financial support if they’re unable to work due to a physical injury as a result of an accident.
-If you or one of your key employees are incapable of working for over two weeks, we’ll pay up to a maximum amount until you’re able to return to the dance studio to teach.
+If you or one of your key employees are incapable of working for over two weeks, we’ll pay £250 per week until you’re able to return to the dance studio to teach.
 Taking out this type of cover as part of your dance instructor insurance package can prove invaluable if an injury occurs.